RAS251093/molly-the-dog/README.md

 # molly-the-dog
-A website for pictures of my dog
+A website for pictures of my dog, using CSS/HTML to replicate a given design.